NUTS AND BOLTS

 - Their deacons must be fully appraised of the plan and agreeable to carry out the plan of careful diaconal services toward their business people who receive loans.

-- Deacons certify the business is real, on the ground, and has encouraging history and potential.
+- certify the business is real, has good history and potential.

-- Deacons help such a person with a savings plan.
+- help such a person with a savings plan.

-- Deacons certify that the person has attended the training given at the business seminars.
+- certify the person has attended the training seminars.

-- Deacons make it clear that the person understands that his/her obligation to loan repayment is as a steward of what God has provided and will continue to repay even if joining another church.
+- assure the person understands her stewardship of what God has provided and will repay loan even if joining another church.

-- They assure that the loan recipient will attend all group support meetings, will commit to the other participants, will repay according to agreement at the bank branch, and will return to the Secretary the receipt of each repayment.
+- will repay at the bank branch and will return to the Secretary the receipt of each repayment.

 These and other stipulations are spelled out in the policy manual for Committee One.
-These policy requirements, if followed, can help to raise the economic condition of a congregation in 5 years or less.
-When that happens, TMP can help that church set up its own sustainable economic development program, and then move on to another applicant congregation.
+These policy requirements, if followed, can help that church set up its own sustainable economic development program, and then TMP can move on to another applicant congregation.